 - IFS Food Standard (International Featured Standard).

-Social compliance and sustainability
+Social compliance & sustainability

-- the Business Social Compliance Initiative (BSCI);
+- The Business Social Compliance Initiative (amfori BSCI);

-- the Ethical Trading Initiative (ETI);
+- The Ethical Trading Initiative (ETI);

-- the Global Social Compliance Programme (GSCP).
+- The Global Social Compliance Programme (GSCP).

 Fair Trade and environmental certification

-Fair Trade and sustainable certification such as Fair for Life, Rainforest Alliance and Fairtrade is still a niche requirement for teff, but it can help your product to stand out from other competitors and attract consumers who are more aware of these issues.
-If the teff sector and the number of smallholders further expand, Fair Trade certification will also become more significant.
+Fair trade and sustainable certification, such as Fair for Life, Rainforest Alliance and Fairtrade, is still a niche requirement for teff, but it can help your product to stand out from other competitors and attract consumers who are more aware of these issues.
+If the teff sector and the number of smallholders further expand, fair trade certification will also become more significant.

-- Find a specialised European buyer who is familiar with sustainable and/or Fairtrade products.
+- Find a specialised European buyer who is familiar with sustainable and/or fair trade products.
 Use the CBI Tips for Finding Buyers to help you in your search.

 What are the opportunities and barriers?

 Teff is a relatively new product in Europe.
-The number of importers of teff is still relatively small compared with that for other special or niche grains.
+The number of importers of teff is still relatively small compared with those for other special or niche grains.
 This means that there is still an unexplored potential for teff.

 Strict testing of health grains

 However, as with any gluten-free or health ingredient, the buyer requirements will be stringent.
-There cannot be any contamination with wheat or other gluten-containing grains.
+There cannot be any contamination with wheat or other gluten containing grains.

-Limitations due to patent
+Limitation due to patent

 Teff is an alternative cereal grain for bakery and breakfast products.
 It is often sold as wholegrain flour or processed into puffed grains or flakes for breakfast cereals or porridge.

-As a gluten-free grain type, teff can be replaced by other gluten-free grains and seeds such as quinoa, amaranth, cañihua, millet, buckwheat, sorghum or oats (though oats are often contaminated by wheat gluten).
+As a gluten-free grain type, teff can be replaced by other gluten-free grains and seeds, such as quinoa, amaranth, cañihua, millet, buckwheat, sorghum or oats (though oats are often contaminated by wheat gluten).

-- If you wish to supply to the gluten-free market, you must take care to keep your teff seeds completely separate from gluten-containing grains post-harvest and during processing.
+- If you wish to supply the gluten-free market, you must take care to keep your teff seeds completely separate from gluten-containing grains post-harvest and during processing.

 Ethiopia is number one in production